bougui505/blog/_posts/2015-01-13-new-publication-an-automatic-tool-to-analyze-and-cluster-macromolecular-conformations-based-on-self-organizing-maps.markdown

 pymol.cmd.quit()
 {% endhighlight %}

-This script requires these pymol script:
+This script requires these pymol scripts:

 #### `align_all.py`